popados/LING_Research/Linguistics-Poster-Research.md

 ### Day 01 | 10/7/2023 - Saturday

-I am writing out questi ons and ideas for my poster topic.
+I am writing out questions and ideas for my poster topic.
 The working title will be ***Cybercrime: History and Terminology.***

 To me this is interesting because its a cross-section of Computer Science, Linguistics, and Criminology/Criminal Justice.